Colorado River

 La Sal Mountain Loop on the Colorado River

-Utah’s Allocation
+Utah’s allocation

-Utah’s use of its Colorado River water does not compromise the legal appropriations of other states.
-The basin states have a long history of solving complex problems by working together while respecting state water rights in accordance with the Law of the River.
+Utah’s use of its Colorado River water comports with the Law of the River and does not compromise the legal apportionments of other states.
+The Basin states have a long history of working together to address complex issues.
 That trend must continue for the benefit of the river and all who depend on it.

 1. Companion Agreement